devMatheus-Cunha/dtmoney/README.md

-## 🚀 Tecnologias, Hooks e Bibliotecas
+## 🚀 Technologies, Hooks and Libraries

-Projeto desenvolvido com as seguintes tecnologias:
+Project developed with the following technologies:

 - ReactJS
 - TypeScript
-- useState (hook que armazena dados que podem variar com o tempo, qualquer informação ou dado deve ser armazenado no useState, só assim será possível renderizar a informação para o frontend web ou mobile)
+- useState (hook that stores data that can vary with time, any information or data must be stored in the useState, only then it will be possible to render the information to the web or mobile frontend)
-- useEfect (hook utilizado para controlar a execução de uma função a partir da alteração de um determinado parâmetro)
+- useEffect (hook used to control the execution of a function from the change of a certain parameter)
-- Context API (compartilhamento de estado entre vários componentes da aplicação, utiliza o hook useContext())
+- Context API (shares state between various application components, uses the useContext() hook)
-- Styled Components (biblioteca que permite escrever códigos CSS dentro do Javascript)
+- Styled Components (library that allows you to write CSS code inside Javascript)
-- Firebase (utilizando autenticação de Email/Password e Banco de dados Realtime Database para armazenar dados e os consumir)
+- Firebase (using Email/Password authentication and Realtime Database to store data and consume it)
-- React Modal (biblioteca que renderiza o conteúdo de seu filho sobre um componente backdrop e fornece muitos recursos relacionados a interação destes dois)
+- React Modal (library that renders its child content over a backdrop component and provides many features related to the interaction of these two)
-- Polished (biblioteca que possui funções otimizadas de estilos para usar no JavaScript, como darken e transparentize)
+- Polished (library that has optimized styling functions for use in JavaScript, such as darken and transparentize)

 ## 💻 Projeto

-O dtmoney é uma aplicação de controle financeiro onde podemos criar, editar e excluir transações e nos manter atualizados sobre nossos gastos.
-Também temos a funcionalidade de criar uma conta onde gera uma tabela de controle financeiro especifica para aquele usuário.
+dtmoney is a financial control application where we can create, edit and delete transactions and keep up-to-date on our spending.
+We also have the functionality to create an account where it generates a financial control table specific to that user.
 ---

 Por Matheus Gomes